ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 sudo systemctl restart networking
 ```

-### Ubuntu (20.04 - 23.04) & Debian 12
+### Ubuntu 20.04 and following, Debian 12

-The configuration file for your Additional IP addresses is located in `/etc/netplan/`.
-In this example it is called "50-cloud-init.yaml".
-Before making changes, verify the actual file name in this folder.
+The network configuration files are located in the `/etc/netplan/` directory.
+By default, the main configuration file is called "50-cloud-init.yaml".
+Since netplan does not support virtual interfaces or ethernet aliases (for example ens3:0, ens3:1), all Additional IPs are configured on a single network interface.

+The best approach is to create a separate configuration file to set up Additional IPs in the `/etc/netplan/` directory.
+This way, you can easily revert the changes in case of an error.

 #### Step 1: Disable automatic network configuration